 If, after consultation with faculty, it is determined that there is no possibility for a student to pass any of their courses due to performance and/or attendance issues, they will be required to withdraw before the end of the term.
-Withdrawn students are not permitted to remain on campus and will be required to move out of their campus residence within 48 hours of notification of Administrative Withdrawal.
+Withdrawn students are not permitted to remain on campus and will be required to move out of their campus residence within the time specified.

 FWT Considerations for Leaves and Withdrawals

 If an undergraduate student takes a leave of absence or withdraws after the last day of FWT, the student is still required to meet all FWT requirements and deadlines.
 If a student notifies the College of a Withdrawal or Leave of Absence during FWT, the student’s registered employer(s) will be notified that the student is no longer currently enrolled at the College and therefore is unable to use the internship to fulfill an academic requirement.